Hikari9/comfortable-swipe/README.md

 If you can see `GESTURE_SWIPE_XXX` in your output, that means your touchpad supports multi-touch swipe gestures.

 ## Uninstall

 Download the `uninstall` script then run `bash uninstall`

 ## Bug Reports

+Create an issue [here](https://github.com/Hikari9/comfortable-swipe-ubuntu/issues/new) to report a bug.

 Search in [Issues](https://github.com/Hikari9/comfortable-swipe/issues?utf8=%E2%9C%93&q=is%3Aissue) if the problem has already been solved.

 Otherwise, [create a new issue](https://github.com/Hikari9/comfortable-swipe/issues/new) to report your bug.